 A mammogram uses a machine designed to look only at breast tissue.
 The machine takes a different form of x-ray at lower doses than a usual x-ray.
 Because these x-rays do not go through tissue easily, the machine has 2 plates that compress or flatten the breast to spread the tissue apart.
 This gives a better picture and uses less radiation.

 Digital mammography: A digital mammogram (also known as full-field digital mammography or FFDM) is like a standard mammogram in that x-rays are used to make a picture of the breast.
 The differences are in the way the picture is made, looked at, and stored.
 Standard mammograms are printed on large sheets of photographic film.
 Digital images are recorded and saved as files in a computer.
 After the exam, the doctor can look at the pictures on a computer screen and adjust the size, brightness, or contrast to see certain areas more clearly.
 Digital images can also be sent electronically to another site for other breast specialists to see.
-Although many centers do not offer the digital option at this time, it is expected to become more widely available in the future.
-Women should not skip their regular mammogram if a digital mammogram is not available.
+All mammography offered at St. Mary Medical Center is digital.

 *Information from the American Cancer Society